 - The Warriors carry huge weapons, wear heavy armor, and are brutal close-combat fighters.
-Suitable for tanking and direct combat.
+They are suitable for both 'tanking' and direct combat.

 - The Shamans are also generalists.
 They can tank, do damage, and heal.
 They also get a get a wolf travel form, similar to the Druid ability.

 - The Rogues are a 'sneaky' close damage class.
 They can drop into a 'stealth' mode that allows them to creep past enemies unseen, and to pop surprise attacks on multiple enemies.
-A fun class, and very effective in player-on-player combat.damage enemies.
+A fun class, and very effective in player-on-player combat.

-- The Paladins are very useful in group activites such as dungeons.
-They have to ability tp 'bless' the group to improve both damage abilities and defensive capability.
-They can also fill-in for other class types wiwhen the situation calls for it.
+- The Paladins are very useful in group activities such as dungeons.
+They have to ability to 'bless' the group to improve both damage abilities and defensive capability.
+They can also fill-in for other class types when the situation calls for it.
 Excelling at tanking, they are also capable of close damage, and they can even perform emergency healing.